Updated: May 31

 How often will you refill, you ask?

 Well, guess what.
 Mold free water is the subject of another blog.
-Coming soon at raerichen.com
+Coming soon at https://www. raerichen.com/blog

 Rae: Always Asking

 OH!
-My stars *** in this blog?
+About my stars *** in this blog?
 See below:

 *1 Other not so drinkable chemicals in hoses include cadmium and the phthalate DEHP at 4 times higher than federal drinking water standards (see ecocenter.org for the study by the Ecology Center in Ann Arbor Michigan, and healthy-stuff.org for further discussion.)